DrDonk/OC4VM/docs/spoof.md

 `C02CJ1YQ046M | C02014306GU00001M`

-7. For the ROM make up a value and insert it or use the VMs MAC address removing the ":"s.
+7. For the ROM power up the VM once and then use the VMs MAC address from the VMX file.

+As an example:

+`ethernet0.generatedAddress = "00:0C:29:AA:BB:CC"`

+remove the ":"s and add:

+`efi.nvram.var.ROM = "000C29AABBCC"`

 *NOTE: It looks like ROM value setting is broken using VMX or OCLP settings*